microsoft/Service-Fabric-AppDRTool/USAGEGUIDE.md

 The timer to check for new updates in status is configurable, and can be set to any time interval.

 Note that the status page will redirect to the initial connect page if no clusters have been configured yet.

+## Configuration

+ - Backup Policy credentials are encrypted.
+The key can be set at `PolicyStorageEncryptionKey` in `ApplicationParameters/Cloud.xml` for cloud deployements and similarly in `Local1Node.xml` / `Local5Node.xml` for local deployments.

+ - Backup Restore happens periodically every 5 mins, scanning for new backups on primary and then restoring on secondary.
+The timespan can be changed in `RestoreService.cs`, via `periodTimeSpan`.